I Can Help You Understand Your Rights Regarding Child Support

 Every parent has a duty to financially support his or her children.
 Child support is a legal obligation imposed on a parent to provide financial support to another parent or person who has primary custody of their children.
 This obligation can be imposed by a judge during or after a divorce, child custody suit or paternity suit.

 It is important to know your rights, whether you are the parent paying or receiving support.
 I am attorney Keith Holloway, and I have represented countless parents in every imaginable situation involving child support.
 Whether you are seeking to establish another parent’s child support obligation or defend your position, I know your rights and have the experience to properly represent and advise you.
-We can handle child support matters in mediation, negotiation or at trial.
+We can handle child support matters in mediation, through amicable negotiations in uncontested divorce proceedings or at trial.
 To schedule a free consultation, please call 210-570-9977.

 Determining, Modifying And Enforcing Support Orders